iamwizzdom/iamwizzdom/README.md

 ### Hey there! 👋

-My name is Wisdom and I am a full-stack software engineer.
+My name is Wisdom, I am a full-stack software engineer.

 ### What I Do 👨‍💻